quickwit-oss/tantivy-cli/README.md

     bunzip2 wiki-articles.json.bz2
 ```

-If you are in a rush you can [download 100 articles in the right format here](http://fulmicoton.com/tantivy-files/wiki-articles-1000.json).
+If you are in a rush you can [download 100 articles in the right format here (11 MB)](http://fulmicoton.com/tantivy-files/wiki-articles-1000.json).

 The `index` command will index your document.
 By default it will use as many threads as there are cores on your machine.